UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_21.md

 Notes:

-Although this produces the totals, we want it as an additional column in the dataframe.
+Although this produces the totals, we may want the result as an additional column in the dataframe.

 That means we will have to combine it with `.assign()`.